PaulDHaes/PaulDHaes/README.md

 If the data is not loaded click the title name of the dashboard panel like Fase1,2 & 3 -> click edit -> click on the eye icon at the botom twice.
 Normally this should fix it or you just need to wait 1-5 minutes.

+## Home Assistant
+Copy the provide homeassistant file in your home assistant configuration.conf file, add your values and restart home assistant

 ## Make it your own
 - Edit the telegraf config so you can have more data from maybe other devices of you network.
 - Make your own custom grafana dashboards.